PDLT-University-of-York/test-split-site/docs/ultra/test.md

     - add questions to a Question Bank or another Test and then set up a Question Pool(s) in this Test

-### Manually add questions
+???
+Abstract "Manually add questions"

     Add questions individually within the Test interface.
 You may find it helpful to draft your questions in another document first.

-??? question "How to manually add questions"

     1. Click the **plus + icon**.
     2. Select the relevant question type.